 Potentially any who had contact with Russian representatives or intermediaries during the presidential campaign.
 That list includes Trump Jr., Kushner and Stone, plus:

 - Michael Flynn, who lasted just 24 days as Trump’s first national security adviser.
 In the words of former acting Attorney General Sally Yates, Flynn "compromised" himself -- made himself vulnerable to being blackmailed -- by lying about the contents of a December 2016 phone call with Russia’s ambassador to the U.S., Sergey Kislyak.
-Flynn pleaded guilty to lying about that call to federal agents and has agreed to cooperate with investigators.
+Flynn pleaded guilty to lying about that call to federal agents and is cooperating with Mueller’s investigation.

 - Carter Page, a U.S. energy consultant once listed by Trump as a foreign policy adviser, whose July 2016 visit to Moscow drew the FBI’s interest.

 - Michael Cohen, Trump’s onetime personal attorney, who pleaded guilty to lying to Congress about how deeply into his presidential run Trump was pursuing a real-estate project in Moscow.
 While not speaking directly to possible collusion between Trump’s campaign and Russia’s interference in the 2016 election, Cohen’s admission could be used to show Trump had sought to conceal his business interests in Russia.
 In January 2017, shortly before he took office, Trump wrote on Twitter, "I HAVE NOTHING TO DO WITH RUSSIA - NO DEALS, NO LOANS, NO NOTHING!"